ansible/ansible/docsite/rst/playbooks_blocks.rst

 ======

-In 2.0 we added a block feature to allow for logical grouping of tasks and even in play error handling.
+In 2.0 we added a block feature to allow for logical grouping of tasks and even in-play error handling.
 Most of what you can apply to a single task can be applied at the block level, which also makes it much easier to set data or directives common to the tasks.